Gamhub-io/MobileApp/README.md

 # AresGaming

-The purpose of AresGaming is to keep gamers up-to-date on everything game-related, for free, with no ads or any other type of annoyance.
+AresGaming is an iOS and Android app that keeps gamers up-to-date on everything game-related, for free, with no ads or any other type of annoyance.

+The app as been built using [Xamarin Forms](https://github.com/xamarin/Xamarin.Forms).

 ## Contributions
 As the app is open-source, the app evolve using